 Figuring out a way to exchange with others and the earth in order to keep food in our stomachs and a roof overhead means working to stay alive.
 "Right livelihood" means work resonating with our very souls - no internal conflict, no external conflict.

-Unfortunately, work in alignment with the greater good is sometimes hard to discern when there is so much focus on "the job market," the tail wagging the dog.
-Too many of us get lured into "good-paying" jobs before we even know what our personal values are, and after acquiring any number of things (all too often with borrowed money) that epitomize so-called success, we often feel stuck as our very souls gradually get sucked away eight hours a day, five days a week, fifty weeks a year.
+But work in alignment with the greater good is sometimes hard to discern when there is so much focus on "the job market," the tail wagging the dog.
+Too many of us get lured into "good-paying" jobs before we even know what our personal values are, and after borrowing money to buy things that epitomize so-called success, though our work might not feel quite right, we often feel stuck as our very souls gradually get sucked away day after day.

 Choosing a life partner, starting a cooperative venture, forming an ecovillage - they all mean bringing other people into our lives with the assumption we'll be making decisions and sharing some kind of space together.
 With fresh energy and optimism, we frequently feel like we've fallen in love.